Documentation / Connectivity

 sitespeed.io --browsertime.connectivity.engine throttle -c cable https://www.sitespeed.io/

-You can also use Throttle inside of Docker but then the host need to be the same OS as in Docker.
+You can also use Throttle inside Docker, but then the host needs to be the same OS as in Docker.
 In practice you can only use it on Linux.
-And then make sure to run sudo modprobe ifb numifbs=1 first and give the container the right privileges –cap-add=NET_ADMIN.
+And then make sure to run sudo modprobe ifb numifbs=1 first and give the container the right privileges --cap-add=NET_ADMIN.

 First use modprobe: